Frequently Asked Questions About Rwanda Safaris & Gorilla Trekking

 Why are Rwanda gorilla permits more expensive than Uganda?

-Are gorilla permits refundable?
+Are Rwanda gorilla permits refundable?

 How do I pay for my Rwanda safari?